 Good reasons to configure a local SMTP server

 FotoWeb requires an email server for many of its core functions.
-Because it does not support SSL encypted authentication to SMTP servers, if your email server requires authentication using SSL we recommend setting up an SMTP service on the FotoWeb server that can relay all emails sent by FotoWeb to your primary SMTP server.
+FotoWeb does not support Secure Sockets Layer (SSL) encrypted authentication to Simple Mail Transfer Protocol (SMTP) servers so if your email server requires authentication using SSL we recommend setting up an SMTP service on the FotoWeb server that can relay all emails sent by FotoWeb to your primary SMTP server.

-Another very good reason for setting up a relay server is that it helps ensure that all emails from FotoWeb will be delivered, as the relay server will receive all outgoing emails from FotoWeb and keep trying to relay them in the event that the main mail server is down for maintenance.
+Additionally, setting up a relay server ensures that all emails from FotoWeb will be delivered, as the relay server will receive all outgoing emails from FotoWeb and keep trying to relay them in the event that the main mail server is down for maintenance.

 Choice of email service